jayesh-tanna/websocket-example/README.md

 # websocket-example
+We have built the server and client that connects to our WebSocket server and receives messages from the server.
+The message will contain the total connection count from the server.

 1. Type the following command that will install a WebSocket server.
 We need to install it into server directory:

 `npm install --save ws`